940 S. Figueroa St. Los Angeles, CA 90015 | map |

 A look up backstage.
 Photo: Bill Counter - February 2026

-Up in the mezzanine at the rear of the space.
-Photo: Bill Counter - February 2026
+down about 10' onto the plaster ceiling of the auditorium.
+Photo: Bill Counter - March 2026

-The elevators at this mezzanine level.
+The elevators at this mezzanine level between 3 and 4.
 Photo: Bill Counter - February 2026

 The walkway over to the side mezz area.
 Photo: Bill Counter - February 2026